Devin Fuller: College career

 Fuller was recruited to UCLA as a quarterback.
 However, he was behind several players including Brett Hundley on the Bruins' depth chart.
 Wanting to get Fuller's skills on the field, they moved him to wide receiver five games into his freshman year in 2012.
 Playing at the slot position, Fuller had 20 receptions for 145 yards in eight games.
 He continued to improve, finishing with 43 catches, which ranked second on the team, for 471 yards in 2013.
 He also threw a touchdown pass to Hundley against Utah.
 As a junior in 2014, Fuller was again second in receptions, catching 59 passes for 447 yards and a touchdown.
 He had at least four receptions in nine games, and his 93-yard touchdown against Utah was the second-longest in UCLA history.

 In his senior year in 2015, Fuller was moved from the slot to the outside to give him more matchups against man-to-man coverage.
 The Bruins also lost Hundley, who had left for the NFL, and replaced him with freshman Josh Rosen.
 Fuller had his best game of the season against California, when he caught seven passes for a career-high 100 yards and two touchdowns.
 However, he was hampered by injuries to his head and ankles that year, and his production fell to just 24 catches for 259 yards and three touchdowns.
 He still excelled as a kick returner, ranking sixth in the Pac-12 Conference with a 24.2 yard average.
 He finished his college career with 146 receptions for 1,322 yards and 10 touchdowns.

 Professional career

 Fuller was disappointed that he was not invited to the NFL Scouting Combine.
 However, he drew attention at the Bruins Pro Day, where he impressed NFL scouts with his 40-yard dash time of 4.37 seconds and 36 in vertical jump.
-Fuller was drafted by the Atlanta Falcons in the seventh round (238th overall) in the 2016 NFL Draft.
+Fuller was selected by the Atlanta Falcons in the seventh round (238th overall) in the 2016 NFL draft.
 He was placed on injured reserve on August 31, 2016 after injuring his shoulder during the preseason.
 He missed the entire 2016 season, when the Falcons advanced to Super Bowl LI, losing 34–28 in overtime to the New England Patriots.

 On July 28, 2017, Fuller tore his ACL in training camp and was placed on injured reserve for the second year in a row.

 On June 29, 2018, Fuller was waived by the Falcons.